zendesk/zcli/docs/login.md

 `zcli login`
 ============

-Log in to your Zendesk account using browser-based OAuth authentication.
+Log in to your Zendesk account using browser-based OAuth authentications.

 * [`zcli login`](#zcli-login)